Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?: Methodology

 We experimented with two ways to utilize \specs{} in code translation.
 First, only the generated \specs{} is used for code translation, and no source code is provided.
 Second, a combination of source code and generated \specs{} is provided for code translation.
 The prompts for the above-mentioned are shown in table \ref{tab:target_gen_nl} and table \ref{tab:target_gen_nl_source}.

+As shown in Table \ref{tab:target_gen_nl}, we have included the source language of the generated \specS to ensure correct API interpretation.
+Since distinct languages often share API names (e.g., min()) despite having different underlying behaviors and output structures, providing the language context is necessary for the LLM to process the native APIs correctly.

-We evaluated the correctness of all the generated code translations using the validation tests that come with the datasets.
-Similar to works in LLM code generation~\cite{nijkamp2022codegen}\cite{dubey2024llama}\cite{lozhkov2024starcoder}, we calculate \textit{pass@1} as the percentage of correct code transitions.
+{We evaluated the correctness of all the generated code translations using the validation tests that come with the datasets.
+Similar to works in LLM code generation \citep{nijkamp2022codegen, dubey2024llama,lozhkov2024starcoder}, we calculate Computational Accuracy (CA) as the percentage of correct code transitions.